 It is always possible that your insurance company does not have a contract with Bevalcentrum West.
 If the costs of childbirth are reimbursed for non-contracted caregivers it is stated in your insurance policy.
 For any questions, we refer you to your health insurance company.

 No. Basically, you can decide during childbirth where you want to give birth.
 Fortunately, there is usually a room available at BCW.

-No, the BCW has no medical delivery rooms.
-If you have a medical indication or a medical indication will develop during labor, you will be referred to the hospital.
+No, the BCW itself has no medical delivery rooms.
+When a medical indication arises during labor, you will be referred to the gynaecologist or clinical midwife at the medical ward in OLVG hospital.

 Your midwife can solve many complications at home or in the birth center.
-If the midwife needs the assistance of a gynecologist or clinical midwife, childbirth is usually continued at a medical delivery room of the hospital.
-You will then be transferred to another part of the hospital.
+If the midwife needs the assistance from a gynecologist or clinical midwife, childbirth is usually continued at a medical delivery room of the hospital.
+You will then be transferred to another room, they are next door from us.

 No. Pets are not allowed on the premises of the OLVG-West and therefore also not allowed in Bevalcentrum West.

 Unfortunately it is not allowed to burn candles or oils in Bevalcentrum West.
 This has to do with the smoke detectors in the rooms and the connection points for oxygen.
-We do have aromatherapy available.
+We do have aromatherapy available for you.

 Approximately 2 to 3 hours after birth, if all is well, you will take your baby home.
 Most maternity centers offer support of a maternity nurse when you get home.
 If after you have given birth you experience some dizziness or nausea, you can stay a little longer if indicated by your midwife.
 Five hours after childbirth it should be clear whether you can go home or should be transferred to the medical maternity ward of the hospital.